Togo

 Ursprung des Landesnamens: Origin of the Country's Name:

-Der Name "Togo" geht auf den ca. 100 km² großen Togo-See zurück, der vier Kilometer hinter der Küste liegt.
-Das Wort Togo bedeutet in der Sprache des Ewe-Volkes "Wasserkante".
+Zum Ursprung des Landesnames gibt es mindestens zwei Erklärungen: Der Name "Togo" geht auf den ca. 100 km² großen Togo-See zurück, der vier Kilometer hinter der Küste liegt.
+Das Wort Togo bedeutet in der Sprache des Kabiyé-Volkes (Kabre) "Wasserkante".
 Der Name wurde wahrscheinlich von der Ortschaft "Togokomé" (Togodorf, Togoville) auf den See übertragen.
-Der amtliche Name des Landes ist jedoch "République togolaise", also "Togolesische Republik".
-The name "Togo" has its roots in the ca. 40 square miles big Lake Togo, which is placed 2,5 miles behind the coast.
-The word Togo means in the language of the Ewe people "water edge".
-The name was probably transfered from the village "Togokomé" (Togodorf, Togoville) to the lake.
-But the official name of the country is "République togolaise", so "Togolesian Republic".
+Eine zweite Erklärung sucht den Ursprung des Namens in der Sprache der Ewe, in der "togo" angeblich "hinter dem Fluss" heißen soll.
+Der amtliche Name des Landes ist "République togolaise", also "Togolesische Republik".
+There are at least two explanations for the origin of the country's name: The name "Togo" goes back to the approximately 100 km² large Lake Togo, which lies four kilometers behind the coast.
+The word Togo means "water edge" in the language of the Kabiyé people (Kabre).
+The name was probably transferred to the lake from the village of "Togokomé" (Togodorf, Togoville).
+A second explanation seeks the origin of the name in the language of the Ewe people, in which "togo" supposedly means "behind the river".
+The country's official name is "République Togolaise", i.e. "Togolese Republic".

 hoch/up